insanity54/xdecor/README.md

 ## X-Decor-libre ##

-This is a libre version of the X-Decor mod for Minetest.
+This is a libre version (free software, free media) of the X-Decor mod for Minetest.
-It is the same as X-Decor, except with non-free files replaced.
+It is the same as X-Decor, except with all the non-free files replaced.

+### Background

+X-Decor is a popular mod in Minetest but it is (as the time of writing this text) non-free software, there are various files under proprietary licenses.

+The purpose of this repository is to provide the community a fully-free fork of X-Decor with clearly documented licenses.

+No other changes (e.g. bugfixes, features, etc.) will be made in X-Decor-libre.

-## List of replaced files
+### List of replaced files

-This is the list of non-free files in the original X-Decor mod (as of commit 8b614b3513f2719d5975c883180c011cb7428c8d) that XDecor-libre replaced:
+This is the list of non-free files in the original X-Decor mod (as of commit 8b614b3513f2719d5975c883180c011cb7428c8d) that XDecor-libre replaces:

 * `textures/xdecor_candle_hanging.png`
 * `textures/xdecor_radio_back.png`